huishenlab/biscuit/index.md

 BISCUIT is available through a variety of means.
 The easiest methods to acquire BISCUIT are via `bioconda` or through precompiled binaries available on the [BISCUIT release page](https://github.com/huishenlab/biscuit/releases/latest).
-Note, the precompiled binaries are only available for Linux and macOS.
+Note, the precompiled binaries are only available for Linux and macOS (through version 1.7.0).
 More information about downloading and installing BISCUIT can be found in the [Download and Install](#download-and-install) section below.

 The basic workflow to align and extract methylation information using BISCUIT is:
 1. Create an index of the reference genome (only needs to be done once for each reference).